NibuTake/PyDEA/README.md

 - Free disposal hull (FDH)
 - Hierarchical model

-Unfortunately we are still preparing this module until everyone can use it comfortably without any obstacles.
+Unfortunately we are still preparing this module until everyone can use it comfortably without any obstacles...

 ## Installation
 This is an interim response until we open it up to pypI.
 We apologize for any inconvenience.